beBit-tech/omnisegment-api-docs-site/Get-Audiences-API.md

 ## Description
 * Retrieve audiences who have interacted within the specified timeframe.
-* The export link expires in 7 days after it is ready.
 * The rate limit is 1 request per day.
 Not include failed.

 ## API URL